pendo-io/pendo-ETL-API-calls/Page - Feature - Guide IDs/readme.md

 Follow the instructions in the Block to leverage these API calls for table builds needed to support the Looker Dashboard.

-Alternativel, use them and the following allGuides API call to explore this data for your own non-Looker purposes.
+Alternatively, use them and the allGuides API call to explore this data for your own non-Looker purposes.

 All of these API calls use the following: